- Visit Lombok's highest waterfall, Sendang Gile

 Day 1: Arrive in Lombok

 Welcome to Lombok!
 When you arrive at the airport, you will be met by your guide and welcomed in the traditional way of the Sasak people, greeting guests who visit their houses with a gift of a Selandang (scarf).
 When you arrive, stop by the Ende Sasak Village, where you can see local kids performing Gendang Beleq (a music and dance performance with big drums) and Peresean—an ancient martial art that involves fighting with rattan sticks.
 After, take a quick tour around the village, where you can meet the locals and learn about the traditional ways of life.

 From there, make your way to Kuta, a laidback surf town on the south coast, where you'll have the rest of the day free to relax and explore at your own pace.

-Day 2: Tetebatu - Rice Paddies, Villages, & Waterfall Tour
+Day 2: Drive to Tetebatu, Rice Paddies, Villages & Waterfall Tour

-Following that, you'll head out on a short hike through the jungle to the Sendang Gile waterfall, one of the biggest in Lombok.
-When you arrive, cool off under the icy water and relax for a while surrounded by the sounds of nature, before making your way back to Kuta, where you can spend the evening relaxing after a long day.
+You'll then head out on a short hike through the jungle to the Sendang Gile waterfall, one of the biggest in Lombok.
+When you arrive, cool off under the icy water and relax for a while surrounded by the sounds of nature before making your way back to Kuta, where you can spend the evening relaxing after a long day.